Skip to main content

 Nanga Townsite Campground

-We recognise and acknowledge Pinjarup and Wiilman people as the traditional owners of Lane Poole Reserve.
+We recognise and acknowledge Pinjarup and Wiilman people as the Traditional Owners of Lane Poole Reserve.

 Once the area of a thriving timber mill town, Nanga Townsite is now a peaceful camping and picnic area among pine trees.